 Did you find this post informative?
 Have you also experienced dining in Jasmine?
 If so, what were your favorite dim sum and ala carte dishes?
 I would like to hear from you.
 Do scroll to the upper right corner of this post and click “Leave a comment”.
+Follow me by clicking the “Follow” bar at the bottom right corner of your gadget.
 Thank you!

 Location: Binondo, District of Manila, National Capital Region, Philippines

-My husband and I were already in Metro Manila1 and decided to go to Binondo early for a quick and early visit since we haven’t been there for more than two decades.
+My husband and I were already in Metro Manila and decided to go to Binondo early for a quick and early visit since we haven’t been there for more than two decades.

 I saw the familiar Welcome Arch and prayed we could get a parking slot.

 Binondo still looks so busy especially during this time of the year.